chinamike65/hugo-tuolesi/content/book3/book3en.md

 what's the use of hindering relatives and friends.

 When you die, your body can't help.
-Now, we already know that wealth can't help when you're dying.
-You can't buy the medicine for immortality, and money can't redeem your life.
+We already know that wealth can't help when you're dying.
+You can't buy medicine for immortality, and money can't redeem your life.
 Friends and family can't help, let alone other people.
 So, can you rely on your own body?

 Everyone protects their own body every day like a wish-fulfilling treasure.
-I hope that this body will always be young and beautiful and accompany you.
+We hope that this body will always be young and beautiful and accompany us.

 But, in fact, the body is like a hotel, the essence is like a tourist, and a tourist cannot stay in a hotel all the time.